Oplontis: Villa B

 This villa was not deserted at the time of the eruption: the remains of 54 people were recovered in one of the rooms facing the sea, probably waiting to escape but perishing in the surge that hit Oplontis.
 They were split into two groups, one group at the front possessing fine jewellery, silverware, and coins whilst the other group at the back had none.
 Recent archaeology has shown that it suffered unique type of destruction because of its proximity to the sea, similar to the boathouses at Herculaneum.
 The volcanic eruption generated a pyroclastic flow that sped down the mountain toward Oplontis.
 The impact of the flow on the sea surface led to a type of "tsunami" which caused the violent entry and deposition of a water-heavy layer in the barrel-vaulted rooms (similar to the deposit that buried the skeletons on the shore of Herculaneum).
 The people sheltering at Oplontis died beneath a mixed mass of superheated gas, ash, and water.
 The impact of the wave probably also caused the collapse of the barrel-vaults.

 The "lady of Oplontis" was discovered with a bronze jug (for water in those last hours), a purse and a small basket, containing coins and jewellery and near her stomach was a string of cheap blue pottery beads.

 A rare very ornate strongbox was found in the peristyle, perhaps fallen from the upper floor, containing over 200 coins, jewellery, and a seal ring.
 It was finely decorated with inlay in silver, copper, and gilded bronze typical of late Hellenistic design, and had a complex locking system that was still used in the 19th century.

+Recent research

+Since 2006 the Oplontis Project, led by the University of Texas at Austin, has carried out a systematic study of both villas.
+The project combined traditional excavation with 3D laser scanning and digital modelling to reconstruct the buildings and understand their architectural phases.
+At Villa A, three main construction periods were identified: a core from the mid-1st century BC, an Augustan expansion that added a private bath suite and aqueduct, and a later phase with a 60-metre swimming pool added after AD 45.
+The AD 62 Pompeii earthquake caused severe damage, and at the time of the eruption large sections of the villa were still undergoing repair.

+At Villa B, the project clarified its role as a distribution centre for wine from the Vesuvian region.
+The storage capacity was estimated at more than 30,000 litres, and the variety of amphorae suggests both local export and import of wines.
+The excavations also revealed a sophisticated hydraulic infrastructure beneath the villa.
+The Oplontis Project’s findings have been published in multiple volumes and online resources, making the site one of the most thoroughly documented suburban settlements in the Vesuvius area.